Jacob Medina enters his seventh year as the head coach of the women’s water polo program.

 Medina earned a bachelor’s in philosophy from Redlands in 2004 in addition to a master’s degree in physical education from Azusa Pacific in 2007.
 He is also certified as a strength and conditioning specialist through the National Strength and Conditioning Association (NSCA).

 As a player at Redlands, he earned NCAA Academic All-America Honors.
 He also played two seasons at Palomar Junior College, earning All-Pacific Coast Conference honors.

-Medina married Ashley Baldridge July 18, 2008 and they have three children.
+Medina married Ashley Baldridge July 18, 2008, and they have four children.